 Epistemology and Metaphysics

-This module aims to introduce you to some of the key problems that have preoccupied contemporary philosophers.
-You will look at logical questions relating to the structure of arguments, epistemological questions about the sources and limits of knowledge, and metaphysical questions exploring the relationship between minds and bodies and the possibility of human freedom.
+In this module you will develop an understanding of some of the key problems that have preoccupied contemporary philosophers.
+You will look at logical questions relating to the structure of arguments, epistemological questions about the sources and limits of knowledge, and consider metaphysical questions that explore the relationship between minds, bodies, and the possibilities of human freedoms.

 Drama and Theatre: Theatre and Performance Making 2